-The start of each session is a fitting time to not only reflect on past achievements, but identify our goals for the future.
-Here in the Evening program, we’re cheering you toward success, but also encourage you to think about what has prevented you from reaching goals in the past – what I refer to as the “Sisyphus Trap.”
+The start of each session is a fitting time to not only reflect on past achievements but identify our goals for the future.
+Here at Columbia College-Jefferson City, we’re cheering you toward success, but we also encourage you to think about what has prevented you from reaching goals in the past — what I refer to as the “Sisyphus Trap.”

 The key to achieving that success lies in working through your academic boulders to avoid past mistakes.
 To avoid the Sisyphus Trap, consider the following:

 - Time management: Balancing work, family, school and having a social life is a skill.
 If you can orchestrate the menial tasks, you can negotiate the larger boulders.

 - Be honest: Life is too short to sweat the small stuff, so be realistic and honest with yourself about your choices and goals.

 - Stay the course: Life will throw you curves: plan on it.
 Remember that the path you take may not be the one you envisioned, but it is still part of your journey.

 At the end of the day, at least you’re not Sisyphus.
 And if you need help moving some boulders, come see the staff here at the Jefferson City location.
 We’re happy to help.